moodymudskipper/safejoin/README.md

 The package features functions `safe_left_join`, `safe_right_join`, `safe_inner_join`, `safe_full_join`, `safe_nest_join`, `safe_semi_join`, `safe_anti_join`, and `eat`.

-The additional function, `eat` is designed to be an improved left join in the cases where one is growing a data frame.
+The additional function, `eat` is designed to be an improved join in the cases where one is growing a data frame.
 In addition to the features above :

--   It uses the `...` argument to select columns from `y` and leverages the select helpers from *dplyr*, allowing also things like renaming on the fly, negative selection, quasi-quotation...
+-   It uses the `...` argument to select columns from `.y` and leverages the select helpers from *dplyr*, allowing also things like renaming, negative selection, quasi-quotation...
 -   It can prefix new columns or rename them in a flexible way
--   It can summarize `y` on the fly along joining columns for more concise and readable code
+-   It can summarize `.y` on the fly along joining columns for more concise and readable code
+-

 The support of `fuzzyjoin` functions is done in two ways, `fuzzyjoin` functions will be used instead of `dplyr`'s functions if :